matthewpalmer/matthewpalmer.github.io/_posts/2014-01-18-publish-jekyll-posts-from-sublime-text-2.md

 [1]: http://addyosmani.com/blog/custom-sublime-text-build-systems-for-popular-tools-and-languages/

-1. Create a shell script of the git commands.
-I called mine `pushToMp.sh`, and saved it in `~/bin/`.
+1. Create a bash script of the git commands.
+I called mine `commitpost`, and saved it in `~/bin/` (you may need to symlink it to somewhere else—I forget how I got my `bin` set up).

 ```
 #!/bin/bash